 Suppliers shall respect the fundamental labor standards set forth in ILO conventions with regards to protection from discrimination at work or on the job and shall commit to a workplace free of harassment and unlawful discrimination.
-Suppliers shall not engage in discrimination or harassment, including physical abuse, sexual harassment, threats, intimidation, verbal harassment or psychological harassment, based on race, color, religion, age, nationality, social or ethnic origin, sexual orientation, gender identity or expression, political affiliation, disability, pregnancy, covered veteran status, union membership, marital status or family responsibilities in hiring, retention and employment practices such as wages, promotions, rewards and access to training.
+Suppliers shall not engage in discrimination or harassment, including: a) physical abuse; b) sexual harassment; c) threats, intimidation, verbal or psychological harassment; and/or d) discrimination based on race, color, religion, age, nationality, social or ethnic origin, sexual orientation, gender identity or expression, political affiliation, disability, pregnancy, covered veteran status, union membership, marital status, and/or family responsibilities.
+Suppliers' hiring, retention and employment practices such as wages, promotions, rewards, and access to training shall be free from discrimination.